python-odin/odin/docs/ref/contrib/doc_gen/index.rst

 .. note:: When using document generation Jinja2 is required.

-JSRN has built in support for generating documentation of resources that have been registered.
+Odin has built in support for generating documentation of resources that have been registered.
 This is where the various ``verbose_name``, ``help_text`` and *doc strings* are used generate documentation.